RichardNguyen4/dont-find-the-rat-game/README.md

 How the Game Works

 Game Setup:

-The game board is a 4x4 grid.
+- The game board is a 4x4 grid.
-The main diagonal (from top-left to bottom-right) is pre-filled with the letter 'A'.
+- The main diagonal (from top-left to bottom-right) is pre-filled with the letter 'A'.
-A randomized set of tiles, consisting of:
+- A randomized set of tiles, consisting of:
-5 'R's,
+- 5 'R's,
-5 'T's,
+- 5 'T's,
-2 additional 'A's, is shuffled and placed on the remaining grid cells.
+- 2 additional 'A's, is shuffled and placed on the remaining grid cells.

 The Objective:

-The goal is not to spell "RAT" anywhere on the board:
+-The goal is not to spell "RAT" anywhere on the board:
-Horizontally (across rows),
+-Horizontally (across rows),
-Vertically (down columns),
+-Vertically (down columns),
-Diagonally (on either diagonal).
+-Diagonally (on either diagonal).

 Game Logic:

-The tiles are placed randomly.
+- The tiles are placed randomly.
-After setup, the program checks the grid for any occurrence of "RAT."
+- After setup, the program checks the grid for any occurrence of "RAT."
-If "RAT" is detected, the game outputs a message letting you know.
+- If "RAT" is detected, the game outputs a message letting you know.

 Game Output:
 The grid is displayed.
 A message indicates whether "RAT" was found or not.